 Finding and retaining the right staff is essential for every successful business.
 A person with a disability often has the capability and loyalty required but is overlooked.
 A number of our CBC members across different sectors already benefit from employing people with a disability in a wide variety of roles.
 This project aims to increase that number.
 Employing people with disability ensures that your team best reflects the community in which it operates.
 Like all employees, people with disability bring a range of skills, talents and abilities to the workplace.
 They work in all sorts of jobs, with many holding tertiary or trade qualifications.
 Numerous studies** have shown employees and customers are more loyal to organisations that demonstrate they value diversity and inclusion and that their workforce reflects the community as a whole.
 Increasingly, evidence of inclusion is being taken into consideration when awarding contracts and tenders.
 Having employees with disability can help you to understand what your customers or clients with disability may need and give you an edge over your competitors.
 In addition, a workforce that reflects the diversity of the wider community is likely to lead to greater customer loyalty and satisfaction.

-The Inclusion in Employment Project supports business to business engagement by bringing together business leaders with experience in employing people with disability and business seeking new employees who may not have considered people with disability.
-You’re invited to the next Peer to Peer Information Session on Thursday 21 June.
-You will have the opportunity to meet and speak with people who have employed people with disability and people from the disability sector.
-For more details and to register to attend this free event, click here.
+The Inclusion in Employment Project supports business to business engagement by bringing together business leaders with experience in employing people with disability and businesses seeking new employees who may not have considered employing a person with disability.
+You’re invited to the next peer to peer information session on Thursday 9 August.
+This is a free event where you will have the opportunity to meet and listen to employers who have employed a person with disability.
+You will also have the opportunity to meet representatives from the Disability Employment Services sector.
+You’ll learn about the many services and support structures in place for businesses that hire a person with disability.
+The information session on Thursday 9 August begins at 8.00am and concludes at 9.00am.
+A light breakfast will be available and there is ample free parking.
+To register for this event, Click Here.

 Did you know: